 In a mesh BSS, a GCR agreement instance is identified by a GCR agreement instance identifier.
 The mesh GCR agreement instance consists of the DMSID, localMAC, peerMAC, and Concealment address.

-For each group addressed stream requested by the non-AP STA, the AP shall immediately initiate a Block Ack negotiation if(#2206) the following conditions are true:
+For each group addressed stream requested by the non-AP STA and accepted by the AP(#2131), the AP shall immediately initiate a Block Ack negotiation if(#2206) the following conditions are true:

 The AP advertised an Advanced GCR field set to 1 in its Extended Capabilities element